 CRPS and chronic pain

-The original results of Horrobin and Manku from 1977.
+According to the original results of Horrobin and Manku from 1977.

 These results are the basics of thinking about the genesis of CRPS from a location with chronic pain.